International Assistance in Myanmar

 Our Projects in Myanmar

-• Sustainable Community Development in Shan State
+• Sustainable Community Development in Shan and Karen State

 The project improves the living conditions of people in areas affected by the conflict.

-• Strengthening the Resilience of Communities
+• Strengthening the Resilience of people in Karen and Rakhine State